skyflowapi/skyflow-js/packages/skyflow-js/README.md

 });
 ```

+Options are validated before rendering the file.
+A value of the wrong type, or a `layout` or `labelMode` value that is not one of the enum members, makes `renderFile()` reject immediately with a validation error (code 400) whose description names the invalid key, and nothing is rendered.

 `Skyflow.ZipRenderLayout` and `Skyflow.ZipLabelMode` are exported as `ZipRenderLayout` and `ZipLabelMode` from the npm package.
 For example, to show full archive paths in the file list:

 ```javascript